Bryce Deadmon: Biography

 He finished fourth in the 400 metres at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, part of the 2025 Diamond League, in May 2025.
 He qualified for the final of the 400 metres at the 2025 USA Outdoor Track and Field Championships in Eugene, winning his semi-final with the fastest time of 44.34 seconds before placing sixth in the final in 45.39 seconds.

 He was selected for the American team for the 2025 World Athletics Championships in Tokyo, Japan, as part of the relay pool.
 He ran on the opening day as the American mixed 4 × 400 metres relay team reached the final, before also running as they won the gold medal.
 He also won a silver medal in the men's 4 x 400 metres relay at the championships.
 Initially, his American team had not qualified for the final but the handover between Deadmon and Demarius Smith was adjudged to have been impacted by a runner for Zambia, and they were put forward for a run-off with the same team in the same lanes against Kenya, who had also been impacted.
 He ran as they won the run-off on the morning of the final, with a time of 2:58.48, before a different quartet ran the final later that day, placing second behind Botswana.

+Deadmon was named in the United States team for the 2026 World Athletics Relays in Gaborone, Botswana.
+He ran as part of the mixed 4 x 400 metres relay team which won the gold medal having also won their heat on the opening day.
+On 6 June, he ran 44.74 seconds to finish runner-up to Chris Bailey at the USATF Lone Star Grand Prix in College Station, Texas.